Sepitus-exe/WKElementaryDark/README.md

 overlapping "layers" of boxes/containers in the UI.
 Surface-1 is the farthest from the user, surface-2 stacks "on top" of that, and so on.

-The topmost compositional layer is `--USER-light-surface-5` and is closest to the user.
+The topmost compositional layer is `--USER-inverted-surface` and is closest to the user.
 Unlike the other surfaces, this color is expected to be so light that it needs dark colored text to remain legible.
-Everything else uses `text-light`.
+Everything else uses `text-clr`.

 ### Text

 There are four text colors you can override:

-- `--USER-text-light` is the default color used over everything except `light-surface-5`.
+- `--USER-text-clr` is the default color used over everything except `inverted-surface`.
 Please ensure text remains legible over all your color choices with this foreground text color.

-- `--USER-text-dark` is the inverted foreground color used over `light-surface-5`.
+- `--USER-inverted-text` is the inverted foreground color used over `inverted-surface`.

 - `--USER-highlighted-text` specifies the color to use for emphasized text.